 - Certain African American families, after escaping slavery, settled in Oakville and opened up businesses.
 These people opened up barbers, fruit farms, and other companies.
 And when the town was incorporated in 1857, it was ready to become the thriving industrial community known today—rated as one of the top five places to live in Canada.

 Getting To Oakville From Toronto

 Trains from Toronto to Oakville leave multiple times a day.
-There are direct train routes between the two that take 22 minutes to get you to Oakville from Toronto.
+Direct train routes between the two take 22 minutes to get you to Oakville from Toronto.
 Train tickets are pretty affordable, ranging from 20 CAD to 25 CAD.

 What To Do in Oakville, Ontario: Weekend Itinerary

 Here’s a basic layout of the perfect weekend itinerary and all the best Oakville attractions:

 - Arrive in the afternoon – Afternoon hike in Bronte Creek Provincial Park, and then dinner at Chop Steakhouse & Bar.